racket/handin/generate-handin-client/README.md

 # Use steps

+To generate the handin client package as a zip file:

 0. Choose which variant of the `handin` package to use.
 You can use the official variant, https://github.com/plt/handin; but in this document, I'll assume you want to use our variant: https://github.com/ps-tuebingen/handin,